-10.2 VirtualBox executables and components
+10.2 Oracle VM VirtualBox Executables and Components

-VirtualBox was designed to be modular and flexible.
-When the VirtualBox graphical user interface (GUI) is opened and a VM is started, at least three processes are running:
+Oracle VM VirtualBox was designed to be modular and flexible.
+When the Oracle VM VirtualBox graphical user interface (GUI) is opened and a VM is started, at least the following three processes are running:

-1. VBoxSVC, the VirtualBox service process which always runs in the background.
-This process is started automatically by the first VirtualBox client process (the GUI, VBoxManage, VBoxHeadless, the web service or others) and exits a short time after the last client exits.
-The service is responsible for bookkeeping, maintaining the state of all VMs, and for providing communication between VirtualBox components.
-This communication is implemented via COM/XPCOM.
+• VBoxSVC, the Oracle VM VirtualBox service process which always runs in the background.
+This process is started automatically by the first Oracle VM VirtualBox client process and exits a short time after the last client exits.
+The first Oracle VM VirtualBox service can be the GUI, VBoxManage, VBoxHeadless, the web service amongst others.
+The service is responsible for bookkeeping, maintaining the state of all VMs, and for providing communication between Oracle VM VirtualBox components.
+This communication is implemented using COM/XPCOM.

-Note: When we refer to "clients" here, we mean the local clients of a particular VBoxSVC server process, not clients in a network.
-VirtualBox employs its own client/server design to allow its processes to cooperate, but all these processes run under the same user account on the host operating system, and this is totally transparent to the user.
+Note: When we refer to clients here, we mean the local clients of a particular VBoxSVC server process, not clients in a network.
+Oracle VM VirtualBox employs its own client/server design to allow its processes to cooperate, but all these processes run under the same user account on the host operating system, and this is totally transparent to the user.

-- 2. The GUI process, VirtualBox, a client application based on the cross-platform Qt library.
-When started without the --startvm option, this application acts as the VirtualBox manager, displaying the VMs and their settings.
-It then communicates settings and state changes to VBoxSVC and also reflects changes effected through other means, e.g., VBoxManage. - 3.
-If the VirtualBox client application is started with the --startvm argument, it loads the VMM library which includes the actual hypervisor and then runs a virtual machine and provides the input and output for the guest.
+- The GUI process, VirtualBoxVM, a client application based on the cross-platform Qt library.
+When started without the --startvm option, this application acts as the Oracle VM VirtualBox manager, displaying the VMs and their settings.
+It then communicates settings and state changes to VBoxSVC and also reflects changes effected through other means, such as the VBoxManage command. - If the VirtualBoxVM client application is started with the --startvm argument, it loads the VMM library which includes the actual hypervisor and then runs a virtual machine and provides the input and output for the guest.

-Any VirtualBox front-end (client) will communicate with the service process and can both control and reflect the current state.
+Any Oracle VM VirtualBox front-end, or client, will communicate with the service process and can both control and reflect the current state.
 For example, either the VM selector or the VM window or VBoxManage can be used to pause the running VM, and other components will always reflect the changed state.

-The VirtualBox GUI application is only one of several available front ends (clients).
-The complete list shipped with VirtualBox is:
+The Oracle VM VirtualBox GUI application is only one of several available front ends, or clients.
+The complete list shipped with Oracle VM VirtualBox is as follows: